sakunaharinda/agentvlm/README.md

   --save_name TEXT     Name of the final dataset  [default: verification_dataset.csv]
 ```

-After the dataset is generated, verifier can be trained using the following command,
+After the dataset is generated, the verifier can be trained using the following command,

 ```bash
 $ cd verification/